 Conservation & Outreach

 The most species-diverse part of the planet, the Yasuní Biosphere Reserve, undoubtedly deserves to continue existing in its most intact form far into the future.
-Consequently, our primary goal is the maintenance of our neighboring ecosystem.
-Striving to reach that goal, the station produces and disseminates information about our surroundings but our efforts go well beyond research and environmental education on site.
+Consequently, our primary goal is the maintenance of our surrounding ecosystem.
+Striving to reach that goal, the station produces and disseminates information about our region, but our efforts go well beyond research and environmental education on site.

 Lectures and Workshops

 TBS staff and researchers, often present public lectures about the nature of Yasuní and concerns for its future.
 Such lectures are also included in many courses offered at USFQ and are made to most groups that visit the station either as part of their orientation or during a visit.
 We have also participated in capacity building workshops as technical support for the Yasuní National Park administration.
-In 2017, TBS published a book dedicated to high school students within the Yasuní Biosphere Reserve, were researchers presented scientific findings for almost 20 years of research.
+In 2017, TBS published a book directed toward high school students within the Yasuní Biosphere Reserve, including the findings of multiple researchers over more than 20 years of exploration.

 We frequently participate in the production of video documentaries on the nature of Amazonia.
-This is possible due to the abundance and diversity of life in our region.
-Making images of nature available to the public at large through outlets like the BBC, Discovery Channel, Animal Planet, and PBS Nature, improves possibilities of conservation by allowing those who have little to no opportunity to visit the area to gain some appreciation for the species and ecosystems present.
+This is possible due to the abundance and diversity of wildlife in our region.
+Making images of nature available to the public at large through outlets like the BBC, Discovery Channel, Animal Planet, and PBS Nature, improves possibilities of conservation by allowing those who have little to no opportunity to visit the area to gain some appreciation for the unique species and exuberant ecosystems present.
 National and international news crews also regularly visit the station to acquire images to accompany reports on topics related to Amazonia.
-Directors and staff members are happy to share information and opinions about Yasuní and its future.
+Directors and staff members are happy to entertain questions or share information and opinions about Yasuní and its future.

 TBS serves as a non-official guard post for the Yasuní National Park.
 We are proud to be part of the system that protects this reserve.
-Our presence provides constant vigilance in a remote sector that would otherwise only receive occasional visits.
+Our presence provides constant vigilance in a remote sector that would otherwise only receive sporadic monitoring.
 Our regular travels along nearly 40 km of the river serve to patrol the area ever conscious of illegal activities such as poaching or timber harvest.
-We have also participated in workshops for the development of park rangers.
+We have also participated in several workshops for the training of park rangers.